kenlabs/metaverse-school/docs/contribute/README.md

 **Concept guides** are written with the intent to inform and explain something.
 Unlike tutorials or how-tos, they don't contain any steps or actions that the reader has to perform _right now_ in order to succeed.

 Because concept guides often deal with challenging topics, including diagrams or other visualizations can make them significantly more helpful for the reader.
-When writing a concept guide for NFT School, please use the following basic structure for consistency with other concept guides:
+When writing a concept guide for Metaverse School, please use the following basic structure for consistency with other concept guides:

 1. Introduction to the concept you're about to explain.
 2. What the concept is.